zxbodya/router1-react/readme.md

 ### Link

-Used to generate links with router1, handle user clicks and to highlight active links.
+Used to generate links with router1, will handle user clicks and can highlight active links.

 ```JSX
 <Link route="contact" activeClassName="active" params={{routeParam: "value"}}>Contact</Link>